-1.5 Chimney Connector
+1.7 Chimney Connector

 Use 6" single wall or listed 6" double-wall stovepipe to connect the stove to the chimney.
 Single wall stovepipe must be black steel or stainless steel and have a minimum thickness of 24 gauge.
 Do not use aluminum or galvanized steel pipe for chimney connection - these materials are not suitable for use with solid fuel.
-Attach the flue collar to the chimney connection using 2 self-drilling screws found in the miscellaneous kit.